bernie-skipole/indipydriver/docs/source/usage/snoopevents.rst

 If vectorname is None, then all traffic from the specified device will be copied, if devicename is None as well, then traffic from all devices will be copied (apart from devices on this particular driver).

 Note: in this implementation, snooping will not occur between devices on the same driver.
 Your driver code is handling all its devices, so should be able to control all traffic needed between them.
+However snooping can occur between drivers connected to the same IPyServer, or across multiple IPyServers linked together by remote connections.

 Snooping is typically used when an instrument should only take actions if another remote instrument has already taken a required prior action.
 Snooping may also be useful as a method of logging traffic.